MeltwaterArchive/datasift-connector/README.md

 ## Before You Start

-To deploy the connector or to work with it locally, you'll first need to clone the repo:
+To deploy the Connector or to work with it locally, you'll first need to clone the repo:

 - `git clone https://github.com/datasift/datasift-connector.git`
 - `cd datasift-connector`